Sorry, you need to enable JavaScript to visit this website.

 1. Sambucus Nigra (Black Elderberry)

 Some research suggests it may help when you're feeling a little under the weather by supporting a healthy immune response.
-Your immune system uses a complex array of signaling molecules to control how your body responds to potential pathogens, and elderberry may help to regulate these signals.iii
+Your immune system uses a complex array of signaling molecules to control how your body responds to potential pathogens, and elderberry may help to regulate these signals.3

-A meta analysis featuring 180 participants looked at the effect of elderberry syrup on upper respiratory health and found that it shortened how long people felt under the weather, so it could be something to use when you start to notice you don't feel well.iv
+A meta analysis featuring 180 participants looked at the effect of elderberry syrup on upper respiratory health and found that it shortened how long people felt under the weather, so it could be something to use when you start to notice you don't feel well.

 2. Panax Ginseng (Ginseng or Korean Ginseng)